-Designation for a carbonated product with an overpressure of 1 to 2.5 bar (at sparkling wine this is 3 to 6 bar) and an existing one alcohol content of at least 7% vol, which is made from wine.
-The overpressure must be on endogenous (we own) carbonic acid (Endogenous carbonic acid is also known when used in the fermentation of grape to wine and later added to the product).
-When using exogenous (technical) carbon dioxide, the product must be declared as "sparkling wine with added carbon dioxide".
-This is done by means of impregnation,
+Name for a carbonated product with an overpressure of 1 to 2.5 bar (at sparkling wine this is 3 to 6 bar) and an existing one alcohol content of at least 7% vol, which is made from wine.
+The overpressure must be based on endogenous carbonic acid can be attributed (endogenous carbonic acid is also spoken of when fermenting grape to wine and is later added to the product again).
+If exogenous (technical) carbonic acid is used, the product must be declared as "sparkling wine with added carbonic acid".
+This is done using impregnation,

-A detailed description of sparkling wine production with all processing steps is available at champagne, Complete listings of the numerous Vinifikations-Merhoden or cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+A detailed description of the sparkling wine production with all processing steps can be found at champagne, Complete lists of the numerous vinification methods or cellar techniques, as well as the types of wine, sparkling wine and distillate regulated by wine are below winemaking contain.
+There is extensive wine law information under the keyword wine law,